NathanLBCooper/NathanLBCooper.github.io/_posts/2016-7-8-Encapsulated-Collections-In-Entity-Framework.md

 layout: post
 title: "How to use properly encapsulated collections In Entity Framework"
 date: 2016-07-08 12:00:00
+excerpt: "This is the pattern I use when writing classes with Collections in Entity Framework 6 (EF).
+If your EF entities need to be proper domain objects with proper encapsulation, rather than just lightweight data objects, you need to arrange a bit of special magic to make that work."
 categories: [entity-framework-6, how-to]
 comments: false
+image:
+  feature: code.png
 ---

 This is the pattern I use when writing classes with Collections in Entity Framework 6 (EF).
 Specifically, when these EF entities need to be proper domain objects with proper encapsulation, rather than just lightweight data objects.